In Depth Baby Product Reviews Led by a Pediatrician

 REASONS TO AVOID

-Velcro closures on side pockets
+Velcro side pockets

 Although the Amazon Basics Classic School Backpack is straightforward in design, it still boasts qualities we consider essential for a great kids' backpack.
 The quality is decent, and there is enough padding to make the bag comfortable to wear.
 The main compartment is generous and features multiple internal pockets for extra storage and organization.
 We also appreciate the front pocket for quick access to items.